 Finding the Best Service for You

-The decision on whether to use our traditional or organic spray is often decided on how you use your yard and whether you have infants or toddlers.
-You should know that our technicians are trained to avoid spraying flowering plants or fishponds.
+The decision on whether to use our traditional or organic mist is often decided on how you use your yard and whether you have infants or toddlers.
+You should know that our technicians are trained to avoid misting flowering plants or fishponds.
 Fishponds usually have moving water to support the fish.
 Mosquitoes prefer standing water like that found in flowerpots and tires.
-Focusing the spray on areas where mosquitoes are more likely to be resting will also help prevent harm to any beneficial insects.
+Focusing the mist on areas where mosquitoes are more likely to be resting will also help prevent harm to any beneficial insects.

-If you have a vegetable garden or fruit trees in your yard, or little ones who are still crawling, you may feel more comfortable using our organic barrier spray.
-When spraying, we use foggers to mist vegetation.
+If you have a vegetable garden or fruit trees in your yard, or little ones who are still crawling, you may feel more comfortable using our organic barrier treatment.
+When misting, we use foggers to mist vegetation.
 Of course, some of the mist will come in contact with the lawn where toddlers may later be playing and crawling.
-Until your children are walking and not on hands and knees, you may feel more comfortable using our organic spray.
+Until your children are walking and not on hands and knees, you may feel more comfortable using our organic mist.